 I love that there are several places throughout the park that you can sit down on benches.
 Most of which are covered, and take in the sights.
 With this being Hawai’i, you may find that while walking the trail the rain could come at any moment.

 Not all, but many of the lava trees will have holes in the sides of them.
 This allows you to look up and down in to see how hollow they are.
 It’s pretty spectacular to see.

 You’ll not only see and hear different types of birds out there, but you’ll also see some exceptional growth.
 We happen to find several locations throughout the park with these exotic orange mushrooms.

 As you can see, the lava trees are not that small.
 Some of them can be 20 feet tall!
 The tree below is the same tree as in the first picture above.
-One side they built a platform for people to stand on to capture a photo with a lava tree.
-The other side of the lava tree shows the full view of the hollowed out tree.
+On one side they built a platform for people to stand on to capture a photo with a lava tree.
+The other side of the lava tree shows the full view of the hollowed-out tree.

 ‘Ohi’a Lehua History

 The ‘Ohi’a Lehua growing in the above picture “is a species of a flowering evergreen tree in the myrtle family, Myrtaceae, that is endemic to the six largest islands of Hawaiʻi.
 It is an extremely variable tree, being 20–25 m (66–82 ft) tall in favorable situations, and a much smaller prostrate shrub when growing in boggy soils or directly on basalt.
 It produces a brilliant display of flowers, made up of a mass of stamens, which can range from fiery red to yellow.
 Many native Hawaiian traditions refer to the tree and the forests it forms as sacred to Pele, the volcano goddess, and to Laka, the goddess of hula.
 ‘Ohi’a trees grow readily on lava and are usually the very first plants to grow on new lava flows.” – Wikipedia – Metrosideros Polymorpha.